pepstock-org/Charba-Wiki/docs/utilities/Toast.md

 // shows toast
 Toaster.get().show(options, "This is my toast title", "This is my toast content");
 ```

+A custom progress bar type can be created using [Gradient](https://pepstock-org.github.io/Charba/4.2/org/pepstock/charba/client/colors/Gradient.html) as background.

 :::caution
 The name of the type must follow the following rule, otherwise an exception will occur: